 Georgia State Parks

 Call the Park directly to make your reservations and be sure to identify yourself as a First-Time Camper.
+Group camping events are also available.
 Anyone who has never camped in a Georgia State Park can qualify.
 For more information visit www.gastateparks.org/FirstTimeCamper.

 Idaho State Parks